UniversalDependencies/docs/_pi/template-index.md

 * As different scripts use different, and sometimes no, punctuation, we further standardize our orthography by **removing all punctuation** from our texts.
 * IAST is case insensitive.
 Here, we use lowercase with the first letter each sentence capitalized by convention.

+## Sentence Segmentation

+While we strip out punctuation in our `# text` rows, we do recommend using any punctuation in your source to help segment into sentences.
+In the Pāli Text Society and Mahāsaṅgīti editions, you should generally use both semicolons (`;`) and periods (`.`) to split sentences.
+However, be aware that Pāli verses may sometimes use semicolons to mark *pāda* "line" boundaries which are not semantic.
+Always segment sentences by syntax.

 ## Tokenization and Word Segmentation

 * Words are generally delimited by spaces.
 * Compounds are split and sandhi undone as it is the custom in Sanskritic linguistics.
+* Compounds receive token ranges (e.g. `10-12`) and should get the appropriate [compound]() relation subtype.
+* Sandhi should be marked with a `SpaceAfter=No` in the earlier token's `MISC`.
 * Multi-word tokens are generally not used.
 Parts of a multi-word name (e.g. "Saccaka Nigaṇṭhāputta") should get the [flat:name]() dependency relation.

 ## Morphology